MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-connect-dataflows.md

 ## Other considerations

 Most dataflows reside in the Power BI service tenant.
-However, **Power BI Desktop** users can't access dataflows that are stored in Azure Data Lake Storage Gen2 account, unless they're the owner of the dataflow, or they've been explicitly authorized to the dataflow’s CDM folder.
+However, **Power BI Desktop** users can't access dataflows that are stored in Azure Data Lake Storage Gen2 account, unless they're the owner of the dataflow, or they are explicitly authorized to the dataflow’s CDM folder.
 Consider the following situation:

 1. Anna creates a new workspace and configures it to store dataflows in the organization’s data lake.
 2. Ben, who is also a member of the workspace Anna created, wants to use Power BI Desktop and the dataflow connector to get data from the dataflow Anna created.